ej-sanmartin/PortfolioSite/README.md

 3. Add Google Analytics and perhaps other analtyical tools so I could keep track of traffic on my site.
 I could, also, use this data to change and improve my site to improve user retention the performance speed of my site.

+4. Add a contact form to the "/contact" route to make it easier for visitors to send me their contact information.

+5. Set up a backend so their could be routing that does not rely on the hack-y hashes that result in ugly urls.
+The best solution seems to involve using isomorphic javascript.

 Author/ Contributions